expressjs/admin/ModerationPolicy.md

 ### Temporary Interaction Limits

-The Moderation Team may, at their discretion, choose to enable [GitHub's Temporary Interaction Limits][] on any GitHub repository in the expressjs, jshttp, pillarjs GitHub Organizations.
+The Moderation Team may, at their discretion, choose to enable [GitHub's Temporary Interaction Limits][] on any GitHub repository in the expressjs, jshttp, and pillarjs GitHub Organizations.

 Any Collaborator may request that the Moderation Team enable the Temporary Interaction Limits by posting an issue to the moderation repository.
 If the